SajeYrid/python/UPDATE PLANS.md

 Area 1 (Unbroken Door)

 Area 1 (Broken Door)
+  Fight Wall should start combat like with the door.
+However, attacking the wall will result in the same result as "break wall"
 Area 2 (Void)
   Think, Check, and Help needs to be fixed to work in that area.
   Kill yourself should result in you breaking